In the online world, your reputation lives forever. Learn how to control your reputation with proven strategies in our guide below.

 How many times have you done something in life that you regret doing?
-Probably more often then you think.
-Whether it was saying something you shouldn't have, embarrassing yourself in public or even committing a felony, we all have things that we are ashamed of but most of them are only known to ourselves or just a few people around us.
+Probably more often than you think.
+Whether it was saying something you shouldn’t have, embarrassing yourself in public or even committing a felony, we all have things that we are ashamed of, but most of them are only known to ourselves or just a few people around us.

 However, the internet has changed everything…

 In today’s world of everyone have a mobile device with a camera and social media instantly sharing content with millions of people around the world, no brand or individual is safe.
 What you may have been able to sneak away with in the past, is simply a reputation and PR disaster waiting to happen.

 So now let’s pose a question… what if everything you’ve done in the past was recorded or documented on the internet for everyone to see?
 What would you do?

 Unlike Las Vegas, where what happens there stays there, when something is posted to the internet it’s usually available for everyone to see.
 Not only is it available for everyone to see, it can also quickly be replicated and spread through social media to millions of people in just a few minutes time.
 For this reason and many more, reputation management is now a huge priority for individuals, brands, businesses and well-known individuals.

 To back up these statements, let’s take a look at how individuals and organizations of all sizes are preparing for how to deal with what appears online and how it may affect their customer buying decisions, branding and reputation online. (source: Digital Fly Marketing)